 (To view presentation >>> Tür hipotezi ve tür sınırlarını belirleme testleri PDF)

-On this 5-day workshop, without realizing, I created a cultural exchange for myself!
+On this 5-day workshop I created a cultural exchange for myself!
 I learnt Turkish language and culture in a scientific context, the state of higher education, ecology and evolution in Turkey.
 I made long-term friends with mutual interests in research, who also helped me develop my scientific language skills.
 Overall, I think that it is absolutely important to push to communicate in these less common languages.
 Especially for subjects that are still hugely controversial in countries like Turkey, with increasingly conservative views backing creationism rather than the scientific facts of evolution.
 Language diversity, just like biodiversity, is vital for STEM subjects, I will push to improve my communication skills, keeping connected with the incredibly talented researchers in ecology and evolution from Turkey.

 Many thanks to EkoEvo and the team who made it possible!